How To Secure WordPress (Part 1 – basic)

 3. Update your core, plugins and themes frequently

 Unfortunately, the most common security issue with WordPress is outdated software.
 I have seen WordPress installations with 20+ outdated plugins while the core was not updated in 3-4 years.

-If you take into consideration that WordPress core gets security updates at least every few months, what do you think your WordPress security looks like on ancient software?
+If you take into consideration that WordPress core gets security updates at least every few months and that almost daily there are new WordPress vulnerabilities in themes and plugins revealed, what do you think your WordPress security looks like on ancient software?
 It looks like Swiss cheese.

 4. Reduce the number of installed plugins and themes